Confidence-Okoghenun/Starter-Kit/README.md

 Project contains

 1. Editor Config
-2. Npm scripts for automation
+2. Yarn scripts for automation
-3. Transpiling with babel
+3. Transpiling with Babel
+4. Bonding with Webpack